pallavinishanth/Sunshine/README.md

 Setting activity has options to change the location, change the temperature metrics and on/off option to allow notifications.

 OpenWeatherMap API - API key should be provided to access database.

+Install

+To install the app on your device, there are three ways possible:

+1.)
+Download the .apk file from the build directory and copy it on to your Android device and Install it.

+2.)
+Import the project into the Android Studio IDE and hit the play button to install the app via ADB.

+3.)
+Follow the commands to install the app via ADB using Command Prompt.